Albeoris/Memoria.Bloomtown/README.md

 If you are already using BepInEx to load other mods, use the most recent version of the loader.

-If you playing on Steam Deck check [this page](https://github.com/Albeoris/Memoria.FFPR/wiki/Steam-Deck).
+If you are playing on Steam Deck check [this page](https://github.com/Albeoris/Memoria.FFPR/wiki/Steam-Deck).

 ## Deinstalation:
 - To remove the mod - delete $GameFolder$\BepInEx\plugins\Memoria.Bloomtown.*.dll